GyldendalDigital/kobber/packages/kobber-icons/README.md

 Icons use the CSS Custom Properties `--icon-width` and `--icon-height`, which both have `--kobber-primitives-size-16: 1rem;` as fallback value.

+#### Styling react-ssr-safe components

+These are injected as SVG elements into HTML.
+This means you can style the SVG element the same way you style HTML elements.

 ### 🧱 Icons folder structure

 ```